Update: Norway introduces its strictest entry rules since March 2020.

 Representation: Until recently, embassies of some other Schengen countries handled visa applications on behalf of Norway in several countries in West Africa.
 All these agreements on visa handling by representation are now suspended.
 The Embassy in Accra will now handle visa applications from Cameroon, Guinea-Bissau, Sao Tome and Principe, Mali and Burkina Faso.
 Applicants from these countries must submit their applications for a short stay visa through one of the VFS Global visa centres listed above.

 Additionally, Norway no longer handles Schengen visa applications from residents of Nigeria that wish to visit Iceland.
 Residents of Nigeria that wish to visit Iceland must contact the Icelandic Directorate of Immigration in order to obtain information about how they currently should apply.
+The Embassy still issues entry or D visas to holders of Icelandic residence permits, upon request from the Icelandic Directorate of Immigration.

 Some other groups can also apply for a visa now.
 Among them are members of certain professions, persons travelling in connection with an extraordinary event or for a special purpose.
 Please see the web site of the Norwegian Directorate of Immigration (UDI) for information in full.
 If you believe that you are in one of these categories, please consult with the Visa Section before applying.